 The American University Counseling Center (AUCC) is deeply saddened and angered by the recent deaths of George Floyd, Ahmaud Arbery, Breonna Taylor, and the countless other Black people who have been targeted and murdered because of their race.
+The AUCC is also saddened and angered by the increase of hate crimes directed towards the Asian and AAPI community.
 We recognize the psychological, social, and emotional impacts of racism, systemic and pervasive oppression, and hate violence on communities of color.
 As such, we will continue to denounce bigotry and oppression in every form and remain committed to providing trauma informed, culturally aware, affirming, and inclusive services.

 We see you, we hear you, and we are here to support you.
 If you would like to speak with a clinician, please access our Virtual Waiting Room during Drop-In Hours or access the AUCC social media accounts (pinterest, instagram, twitter, and spotify) for resources.